 How can our readers follow you online?

-Joie Tavernise of JTAV Clinical Skincare: “Why making conscious choices about what you put into… was originally published in Authority Magazine on Medium, where people are continuing the conversation by highlighting and responding to this story.
+Female Disruptors: Ariél Saint White of Saint Studio On The Three Things You Need To Shake Up Your… was originally published in Authority Magazine on Medium, where people are continuing the conversation by highlighting and responding to this story.